Annie Starke: Early years

 The daughter of actress Glenn Close and movie producer John Starke, she was raised in Bedford, New York.
 Starke attended Hamilton College in Clinton, New York, studying the history of art.

 Career

 Starke appeared in the films Albert Nobbs and We Don’t Belong Here, and also appeared in The Wife as a younger version of Joan Castleman, the character played by her mother Glenn Close.
 Starke also played a younger version of Close in the Owen Wilson and Ed Helms comedy Father Figures.

 Personal life

 Starke’s godfather is Robert F. Kennedy Jr. Starke married money manager Marc Albu in Bedford, New York, at her mother's estate on June 30, 2018.
 Starke is a dog lover and - as of March 2018 - has a Labrador called Big Al. She welcomed her first child, a son, Rory Westaway Albu, on February 7, 2025.

-Starke is an equestrian; in February 2004, at age 15, she won the Children's Modified Jumper Championship at the 32nd Winter Equestrian Festival in Florida.
+Starke is an equestrian rider.
+In February 2004, at age 15, she won the Children's Modified Jumper Championship at the 32nd Winter Equestrian Festival in Florida.